Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: Optimization of CAPS gates

 We introduce two metrics for the CAPS gate, conditional gate fidelity and success probability, and use them to quantify the performance of the CAPS gate.
-Although the CAPS gate suffers optical loss from atomic spontaneous emission and intracavity loss, many applications, i.e., photon-mediated remote atomic-qubit gates~\cite{Duan2005, Lin2006} and memory-loading schemes~\cite{Kalb2015, Raymer2024}, can postselect only the event in which the photon is not lost, as verified by a photonic qubit measurement.
-In this postselected protocol, the conditional gate fidelity and the success probability are the relevant figures of merit for the CAPS gate.
+Although the CAPS gate suffers optical loss from atomic spontaneous emission and intracavity loss, many applications considered in this work, including photon-mediated remote atomic-qubit gates~\cite{Duan2005, Lin2006}, memory-loading schemes~\cite{Kalb2015, Raymer2024}, and CAPS-based remote entanglement generation, allow for the postselection of cases where photons were measured at the end of the protocol.
+In such a heralded protocol, the conditional gate fidelity and the success probability are the relevant figures of merit for the CAPS gate.

-In the following, we first introduce the general forms of conditional fidelity $F_c$ and success probability $P$ in Sec.~\ref{sec:general-cond-measure}.
-Then, we evaluate $F_c$ and $P$ of the CAPS gate in the long-pulse limit in Sec.~\ref{app:long-pulse-limit}.
-Finally, we extend to the frequency-dependent behavior relevant to high-speed operation of CAPS gates in Sec.~\ref{app:frequency-dep}.
+In the following, we first introduce the general forms of conditional fidelity $F_c$ and success probability $P$ in Appendix~\ref{sec:general-cond-measure}.
+Then, we evaluate $F_c$ and $P$ of the CAPS gate in the long-pulse limit in Appendix~\ref{s_subsec:caps_long_pulse_limit}.
+Finally, we extend to the frequency-dependent behavior relevant to the high-speed operation of CAPS gates in Appendix~\ref{app:frequency-dep}.